-As you can see, the 64-bit build is only 4% faster and is 9% larger than the 32-bit build.
-The gain from going to a 64-bit system is relatively minimal.
-Of course, if you have more than 4GB of RAM or want to manipulate data that exceeds 4GB, the advantages of a 64-bit system are substantial.
+As you can see, on the same hardware, the 64-bit build is only 3% faster and is 22% larger than the 32-bit build.
+If you plan to use LFS as a LAMP server, or a firewall, a 32-bit CPU may be largely sufficient.
+On the other hand, several packages in BLFS now need more than 4GB of RAM to be built and/or to run, so that if you plan to use LFS as a desktop, the LFS authors recommend building on a 64-bit system.